shalearkane/django-notify-x/README.rst

 Update: June 8
    - Updated for Django 4

-Django NotifyX is a reusable app which adds notification system features to your Django app.
+Django Notify XI is a reusable app which adds notification system features to your Django app.

 It was inspired from `django-notifications`_ , major differences include:
     - Multipe user notification at once.